 Welcome to the Refinery29 Book Club!
 Each month five members of the team will read a book that has everyone talking, before sharing our thoughts and feelings with you.
 Join in the conversation or recommend a book for next month in the comments below.

 Before most people had had a chance to read Gay's new memoir, the controversy had begun.
-Ahead of speaking on an Australian news website's podcast, Gay had made some particular requests, which the publisher then felt appropriate to disclose in the episode's description on iTunes.
-A clear breach of confidence, the whole incident made clear just how unsure people are of discussing others' fatness.
+Ahead of speaking on an Australian news website's podcast, Gay had made some particular requests, which interviewer and Mamamia founder Mia Freedman saw fit to publish on iTunes.
+A breach of confidence, the whole incident made clear just how unsure people are of discussing others' fatness.
 Gay's very existence proves this – how people who love her, people who want to hurt her, people who don't know her, judge, treat, and act towards a body that is unfamiliar to them.